-- The Bank's books have been inspected, and the due tax was paid until year 2016. - Years 2017 and 2018, the Bank submitted its tax return in the due date and books have not been inspected yet.
+- The Bank's books have been inspected, and the due tax was paid until year 2016. - Years 2017 Under inspection from the tax authority. - Year 2018 the Bank submitted its tax return in the due date and books have not been inspected yet.